-Optional course available in Semester 2 Engineering Studies 1 is not required Back to Contents Page
+Optional course available in Semester 2 Engineering Studies 1 is not required

 Engineering Studies 2 is a practical course used to develop an understanding of electronics, materials, simple structures and remote control.

 - Students develop their ability to solve practical problems by applying a design process. - Students use appropriate technologies to design, make, test and present tangible solutions to problems. - Students investigate and analyse the world of engineered solutions and its impact on society and the environment.